 Management evaluates each segment's performance on a stand-alone basis based on a modification of earnings before interest, income taxes, depreciation and amortization.
 For this purpose, Adjusted EBITDA is defined as earnings before non-operating interest, income taxes, depreciation and amortization, adjusted to exclude net gain on disposition of businesses and other items which are of a non-recurring or unusual nature, and are not measured in assessing segment performance or are not segment specific.
 The Company determined its reportable operating segments based primarily on the types of services it provides, the consumer base to which marketing efforts are directed and the methods used to sell services.
-Although the Company disposed of its fleet segment on June 30, 1999, the Company added the Move.com Group as an additional reportable operating segment, thereby maintaining the eight reportable operating segments which collectively comprise the Company's continuing operations.
-Included in the Move.com Group is RentNet, Inc. ("RentNet"), a company acquired during January 1996 and National Home Connection LLC acquired in May 1999.
-Prior to the formation of the Move.com Group, RentNet's historical financial information was included in our Individual Membership segment.
-The Company reclassified the financial results of RentNet for the nine months ended September 30, 1998 into the Move.com Group segment.
+Although the Company disposed of its fleet segment on June 30, 1999, the Company added CompleteHome.com as an additional reportable operating segment, thereby maintaining the eight reportable operating segments which collectively comprise the Company's continuing operations.
 Inter-segment net revenues were not significant to the net revenues of any one segment.
 A description of the services provided within each of the Company's reportable operating segments is as follows: